-The risk of hire purchase that is not overdue can be classified into three groups, based on quality of risk in respect of expected loss that will be incurred within one year.
+The risk of hire purchase receivables with no significant increase in credit risk can be classified into three groups, based on quality of risk in respect of expected loss that will be incurred within one year.
 These are "Very high grade", "High grade" and "Medium grade", with "Very high grade" credit defined as credit from which expected loss within one year is less than or equal to 0.2% of the balance; "High grade" as credit from which loss within one year is expected to be between 0.2% and 2.0% and "Medium grade" as credit from which loss within one year is expected to exceed 2.0% of the balance.